-It's a Harem/Ecchi anime so you shouldn't expect much from this, the story is about Yoichi a samurai that wants to expand his knowledge of other abilities so his father sends him to a Dojo of the same ability, but wants to see if they can teach him something new, he finds a Harem of sisters where 2 of them are interested on him and in the way, they find other people from other Dojos with different abilities and leads to funny momets, the story is just fine.
+It's a Harem/Ecchi anime so you shouldn't expect anything special from this, the story is about Yoichi an overpowered samurai (but that makes sense because he spent his whole life training to be the best samurai), a samurai that wants to expand his knowledge on other abilities that he doesn't know so his father sends him to a Dojo that specializes in the same ability (really?), he wants to see if they can teach him something

 Art & Sound

-The character development was very good, i really liked all the sisters, they were unique, i really liked Washizu he was freaking hilarious everytime he appeared with Torigaya who in every episode gets smaller and smaller (and only in the manga you will know the reason behind this) you will laugh i assure you that, damn funny, and the support characters are interesting too but Yoichi was my less favorite, he was too goody naive with people.
+The character development was ok, i liked only one of the sisters, Ayame, i also really liked Washizu he was hilarious with Torigaya who in every episode gets smaller and smaller (and only in the manga you will know the reason behind this apparently) every other character was just average but Yoichi was my least favorite, he was too naive.

 It doesn’t matter significantly of what others think about a particular anime.
 Everyone has their own taste, so in general, a review should be based purely on what you thought about it.
 Prior to watching Asu no Yoichi!I did a little research on it and came to the conclusion that it’s a harem anime.
 New to this kind of genre, I took the liberty of trying it and at the end I really enjoyed it.